pfalli/RetroPie-/README.md

 3. **Insert the SD Card into the Raspberry Pi**
    Once the image has been successfully flashed, eject the SD card and insert it into your Raspberry Pi.

+Here a nice step by step instruction to git install RetroPie on the SD Card: https://github.com/danielfreer/raspberrypi5-retropie-setup/tree/main?tab=readme-ov-file

 ---

 ## Step 2: Boot the Raspberry Pi